anyuzer/draft-ra-wiki/delivery/docker.md

 node:6-alpine
 ruby:2-alpine
 php:7-fpm-alpine
-php:5-fpm-alpine
 nginx:alpine
 redis:alpine
 ```

 Generally we greatly prefer the Alpine Linux containers, because they are typically the smallest, lightest and most secure.
 However, for Node apps, we also allow use of the Debian-slim images.
 The rationale for this is because many Node packages, e.g. node-sass, come with pre-compiled binaries for Debian, but not Alpine.
 Without these binaries, they are compiled during `npm install`, which requires `gcc`, `make`, etc. This takes a lot longer, and in the end you wind up with a much bigger image as well.

 Programming language distributions should track the stable "LTS" versions.
-For example, we will start using Node 8 [when it becomes "LTS"](https://github.com/nodejs/LTS#lts-schedule1), but should avoid using Node 7, unless explicitly necessary.
+For example, we will start using Node 8 [when it becomes "LTS"](https://github.com/nodejs/LTS#lts-schedule1).
+You should avoid using Node 7, unless explicitly necessary, as it will lack future support.

 ### Dockerfile